radee2k/2023-06_pesc_analysis/pesc_analysis_1.md

 library(sctransform) # for normalization
 library(glmGamPoi) # for normalization
 # library(svglite) # for vectorized, lightweight plotting
+library(systemfonts) # to set the font for svg outputs

 "%notin%" <- Negate("%in%")
 "%notlike%" <- Negate("%like%")